 In this series of posts from Reportlinker, we review the latest music and tech news, with one big statistic per news item.
-All you need to know, in figures!
+All you need to know about influence of technology on music, in figures!

 While once they were two radically different industries, today music and technology companies intersect, and are even increasingly indistinguishable.
 How are these industries adapting to each other as they grow and change?
 Let’s look at the numbers.